Hadith 10 — Purity of Provisions and Acceptance of Deeds

 The Power of Sincere Repentance

-For those who have consumed haram in the past, know that Allah's door of mercy is always open:
+For those who have consumed haram in the past:

 [Quran,39:53,"Say, ˹O Prophet, that Allah says,˺ 'O My servants who have exceeded the limits against their souls!
 Do not lose hope in Allah's mercy, for Allah certainly forgives all sins.
 He is indeed the All-Forgiving, Most Merciful.'"]